django-commons/django-typer/doc/source/shell_completion.rst

 Django has some support for bash completions, but it is not enabled by default and left to the user to install.

-django-typer_ augments the upstream functionality of Typer_ and Click_ to provide both an easy way to define shell completions for your custom CLI options and arguments as well as a way to install them in your shell.
+django-typer_ augments the upstream functionality of Typer_ and :doc:`Click <click:index>` to
+provide both an easy way to define shell completions for your custom CLI options and arguments as well as a way to install them in your shell.

 .. tip::